-The BBA has judged Unilin Thin-R Underfloor Insulation Boards (XT/HYF and XT/PR_UF) to be satisfactory for use as described in this Certificate.
-The products have been assessed for use as insulation in ground-bearing or suspended concrete ground-floors or timber ground-floors, in new and existing domestic buildings.
+The BBA has judged Unilin Safe-R Underfloor Insulation (SR/UF) to be satisfactory for use as described in this Certificate.
+The product has been assessed for use as insulation in ground-bearing or suspended concrete ground floors or between the joists of suspended timber ground floors, in new and existing domestic buildings.